 Public Relations & Marketing

 I have found that many with a journalism background seem to struggle with the concept of starting with the Audience and not the Subject.

-The other aspect to PR & Advertising is a “Call to Action.”
-Journalists are informing the public, where as in PR & Advertising you are trying to get people to take a specific action.
-Often it is just buy this to solve your problem.
+The other aspect of PR & Advertising is a “Call to Action.”
+Journalists are informing the public, whereas, in PR & Advertising, you are trying to get people to take a specific action.
+Often it is just to buy this to solve your problem.

 First, I think the best place to start is, “Who is your audience?”
-If you work for a newspaper you need to expand on this and describe your average reader.
+If you work for a newspaper, you must expand on this and describe your average reader.

-If you are working for a non-profit and this is for raising funds, then say this is for our supporters and potential supporters.
+If you are working for a non-profit to raise funds, then say this is for our supporters and potential supporters.

 Second, can you tell me why the audience should care about this subject?